BitForge95/Online-Shoes-Store/README.md

 1. Start the development server: npm start

-2. Open your browser and go to: http://localhost:3000
+2. Open your browser and visit: http://localhost:3000

-3. Use the navigation links to explore different routes and components within the app.
+3. Browse available shoes, add them to the cart, and view the cart summary.

 ## License

 This project is licensed under the MIT License.